This service is just a simple decorator for $timeout service that adds a "flush" and "verifyNoPendingTasks" methods.

 Verifies that there are no pending tasks that need to be flushed.
 It throws an error if there are still pending tasks.

-This method is essentially an alias of $verifyNoPendingTasks
+This method is essentially an alias of $verifyNoPendingTasks (called with no

 arguments).

-For historical reasons, this method will also verify non-$timeout
+For historical reasons, this method will also verify non-$timeout pending tasks, such as

-requests, in-progress $route
+pending $http requests, in-progress $route transitions, unresolved

-promises and tasks scheduled via
+$q promises and tasks scheduled via

 $applyAsync and